Breast cancer in men

 - Exposure to radiation

-- Higher estrogen levels due to factors such as heavy drinking, cirrhosis, obesity, and some medicines to treat prostate cancer
+- Higher estrogen levels due to factors such as heavy drinking, cirrhosis, and obesity

 - Heredity, such as a family history of breast cancer, mutated BRCA1 or BRCA2 gene, and certain genetic disorders, such as Klinefelter syndrome